 DO THE BREAD AND WINE LITERALLY TURN INTO JESUS’ BODY AND BLOOD?

 At Eagle Brook, we believe that Christ is spiritually, but not physically present in the bread and juice.
 Supernaturally, Christ fills us, helping us to experience an intimate unity with him and with other Christians.

-However, we believe that the idea that the bread and juice literally and physically become the body and blood of Christ is unbiblical.
+Some churches teach that the bread and juice literally and physically become the body and blood of Christ during communion—we do not believe this is biblical.
 If Christ were sacrificed again in the act of communion, it’s true that he would need to be physically present, but that contradicts the biblical teaching that Christ’s death is completed once and for all (John 19:30; Hebrews 9:28; I Peter 3:18) .
 Nothing can be added to Christ’s death, so his physical presence is unnecessary.

 WHAT HAPPENS TO US DURING COMMUNION—DOES IT REMOVE OUR SINS?